emrealtinok/sudoku_solvers/README.md

 This AI is by far the most efficient and accurate one.

-## Third AI: Building a densely connected deep convolutional neural network.
+## AI #3: Building a densely connected deep convolutional neural network.

 File Name: SudokuDenseNet.ipynb